ayush1612/ayush1612/README.md

 ### Hi there 👋

+## About me:
+* :student: I am a third-year undergraduate pursuing B.E. in Ramaiah Institute of Technology, Bengaluru.
+* :fire: I have huge interest in App development using Flutter.
+My other areas of interest include Full-Stack Web Development, React.js, Google Actions,<a href="https://medium.com/@ujjwal.msrit"> Blogging(related to tech)</a>, Video Editing using Adobe Premier Pro.
+* I spend my free time reading novels :books: and making music :musical_note: especially EDMs.
+* I have worked as a Full-Stack development intern @ <a href="http://mytasi.com">mytasi.com</a>:bike: where I helped the team in coming up with the website.
+* I am looking for full-time as well as internsip opportunities in Software Development.

 <!--
 **ayush1612/ayush1612** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.